Javascript is required

 The bank assesses clients in the following cases:

-2. Whenever an event occurs that justifies a review (such as negative media attention on the NPO).
+• Whenever an event occurs that justifies a review.
+Such as negative media attention on the NPO.

-3. Periodically, depending on the risks which are identified in prior assessments.
+• Periodically, depending on the outcome of prior assessments.

 Your rights

 ABN AMRO has to comply with international (and Dutch) legislation on AML, CFT and sanctions.
-In order to do this, clients need to provide the bank with information in relation to questions on AML, CFT and sanctions.
+To do this, we need certain information from our clients.

 • Clients are obliged to identify themselves and provide documentation to verify that identity.